 A relaxed and flexible worship service with more interaction and informality.
 We aim for creativity and encourage everyone to participate as they feel able.
 We pray together; sing together; learn together.

 We have groups for children and young people, although occasionally we are together for All Age Worship.
 Holy Communion is celebrated on third Sunday of the month.

 An extended time of relaxed and informal contemporary worship and a short talk.
 We also aim to hear stories of what God has been doing in people’s lives locally, explore and use our gifts of the spirit and pray for one another.
 It’s run in partnership with Burn-24-7 and Tent on the Green.

 Sunday Afternoons (Monthly)

 Messy Church is a new kind of church for families.
 Children and their parents come together to enjoy crafts, games and activities as well as enjoying a freshly cooked meal together.
 Don’t forget our new youth zone – a place to chill out and enjoy some time with friends.

 3rd Sunday of the month 4.30pm (excluding December and August)

 Our Reflective Service is alternately Songs of Praise or Taizé in format.
 We look forward to praying and praising with you.

 Songs of Praise

 Songs of Praise has been running at St Barnabas once a month since December 2012.
-Now, in 2016 this service has been growing and we have moved from the chapel into the church.
 The regulars enjoy meeting together, and our aim is to attract others as well; maybe people who don’t go to church any more but might find this gentle and light approach to worship attractive.